School Counseling Department

 Weren't able to attend?
 We encourage you to view the slides from the presentation here.

-How do I attend a college/career organization visit at FHS in the fall?
+How do I attend a college/career organization visit at FHS?

 1. To see who is visiting FHS: